shishenyxx/PASM/Snakemake_pipeline/README.md

 #### gnomad_af
 vcf.gz file with only AF information from gnomAD (corresponding to your reference genome file).
 #### ucsc_rpmsk
-Repeatmask track from UCSC genome browser (corresponding to your reference genome file). the default format is #bin	swScore	milliDiv	milliDel	milliIns	genoName	genoStart	genoEnd	genoLeft	strand	repName	repClass	repFamily	repStart	repEndrepLeft	id
+RepeatMasker track from UCSC genome browser (corresponding to your reference genome file).
+The default format is #bin	swScore	milliDiv	milliDel	milliIns	genoName	genoStart	genoEnd	genoLeft	strand	repName	repClass	repFamily	repStart	repEndrepLeft	id
 #### repeat_masker
 Additional genomic repeats annotated to the output table in bed format (corresponding to your reference genome file).
 #### segdup